Achieving Goals using Reward Shaping and Curriculum Learning: Horizon length

-\hlpink{Using a curriculum of tasks means that the optimal value of horizon length $T^*$ shifts with each change of stage.
-Our first experiment looks at updating horizon $T$ after each curriculum transition.
-In other words, we create a separate curriculum, such that the following equation is satisfied for each sub-task: $T \approx T^* \text{ and } T \geq T^*$.}

-\hlpink{In this setup, the agent finds a reward hack during the second phase of the curriculum.
+Within the second setup discussed in this section, the agent finds a reward hack during the second phase of the curriculum.
 A policy is found that can generate the most reward in a window by placing the first box, but not ending the episode with the second box.
-Instead, it displaces the first box using the second, refusing to finish the episode early such that it circumvents the early negative reward of a fresh episode (Figure {\ref{fig:env}}).}
+Instead, it displaces the first box using the second, refusing to finish the episode early such that it circumvents the early negative reward of a fresh episode.

-In order to incentivise the agent to finish the episode, we increased the bonus reward for achieving any sub-goal, including the overall environment goal.
-This, however, requires a balance (see results in Figure \ref{fig:reward_ablation}), since, if this number is set too high, the agent finds the quickest path towards claiming the intermediate reward by throwing the boxes towards the target location.
+In order to incentivise the agent to finish the episode, we increase the bonus reward for achieving any sub-goal, including the overall environment goal.
+This, however, requires a balance, since, if this number is set too high, the agent converges on a local optimum, thereby throwing the objects toward the target locations, without actually building a tower.

-The solution discussed above takes considerably longer to train when compared to the baseline of the staggered reward (Figure \ref{fig:all_results}).
-Our hypothesis is that an increase in episode and horizon length leads to a drastic change in expected reward for each state.
-The returns are approximated using the GAE method and the value of a state is estimated based on the amount of reward that can be gathered until the end of the episode starting from that state.
+The second curriculum implementation takes considerably longer to train when compared to the baseline of the staggered reward, introduced in Section \ref{s:ir_results}.
+Our hypothesis is that an increase in horizon length leads to a drastic change in the expected reward for each state.
+The returns are approximated using the GAE \cite{schulman2015gae} method, and the value of a state is estimated based on the amount of reward that can be gathered until the end of the episode, starting from that state.
 Since the agent can now explore more states, due to the increase in maximum timesteps, the expected reward also increases in magnitude.
 The agent cannot progress on learning the requirements for the new sub-goal until the value function is updated based on the new horizon length.
 This additional time required is what we believe is slowing down training.